 Alberto Cortijo (ICMM-CSIC, Madrid)

 Silvano De Franceschi (CEA, Grenoble)

-Claudia Felser (Max Planck Institute for Chemical Physics, Dresden)
+Claudia Felser (Max Planck Inst. for Chemical Physics of Solids, Dresden)

 Marcelo Goffman (CEA, Saclay)

 Sophie Guéron (Univ.
 Paris Sud Orsay)